Multi Scale Identity-Preserving Image-to-Image Translation Network for Low-Resolution Face Recognition: Related Works

 \section{Related Works}

-The low resolution face recognition problem (LRFR) is a challenging subset of general face recognition tasks.
+The low-resolution face recognition problem (LRFR) is a challenging subset of general face recognition tasks.
 One application of this problem is where the faces are captured from far distances like surveillance cameras.
-Most face recognition methods have nearly perfect performance on high resolution faces but they perform poorly on low resolution ones \cite{He2019}.
+Most face recognition methods have nearly perfect performance on high-resolution faces but they perform poorly on low-resolution ones \cite{He2019}.
 The reason for this drop in performance is that the rich features required for face recognition cannot be extracted from tiny faces \cite{Yu2017}.
-To solve this challenging problem, several approaches have been proposed, including super resolution techniques.
-By super resolving low resolution faces, their high resolution peers which could be more suited to face recognition are reconstructed.
-However, most super resolution models can reconstruct faces which are only visually pleasant and have insufficient identity-related information \cite{He2019}.
+To solve this challenging problem, several approaches have been proposed, including super-resolution techniques.
+By super resolving low-resolution faces, their high-resolution peers which could be more suited to face recognition are reconstructed.
+However, most super-resolution models can reconstruct faces which are only visually pleasant and have insufficient identity-related information \cite{He2019}.